Should You Barbell Row As Much As You Bench Press?

 I would hazard a guess that most people one-arm row more than they dumbbell bench press.

-If not, it’s more or less equal.
+If not, it’s close to being equal.

-Additionally, you’ll typically find that when the weight of your one-arm row is doubled that this is very close to your flat bench press weight, if not more.
+Additionally, you’ll typically find that when the weight of your one-arm row is doubled this is very close to your flat bench press weight, if not more.

 However, you have to consider that the one-arm dumbbell row is also supported, much like the bench press, which explains this “anomaly”.